-Swiss-born artist Ugo Rondinone is now based in New York.
-He rose to international acclaim in the early 1990s with highly varied work, the result of refusing to commit to any specific style.
-He produces paintings, drawings, sculpture (large and small), photography, video, and sound and installation art.
+Ugo Rondinone rose to international acclaim in the early 1990s with highly varied work.
+The Swiss-born artist produces paintings, drawings, sculpture (large and small), photography, video, and sound and installation art.
 He is also a poet, collector and curator.Read More

-Rondinone strives to make works that meditate on everyday life and the world and particularly reflect on the theme of time, blurring the distinction between the real and artificial.
-He avoids producing art that is densely intellectual.
-In a conversation with Ocula Magazine in 2014, Ugo Rondinone claims to work with 'very basic raw symbols, something that everyone can relate to, from a child to an old person, from the East to the West.'
+In a conversation with Ocula Magazine in 2014, Rondinone claims to work with 'very basic raw symbols, something that everyone can relate to, from a child to an old person, from the East to the West.'
 The emphasis is on creating engagement through experiencing the work first, rather than a conceptual understanding.

-Ugo Rondinone's use of Day-Glo rainbow colours extends into many other works.
-One key sculptural motif involves stacking brightly coloured rocks, seen on its grandest scale with his Seven Magic Mountains work in Nevada (11 May 2016–2018).
-These towers of rough-cut boulders are painted in highly artificial Day-Glo rainbow hues, as well as in black, white and silver.
-In a press release for the installation, Rondinone stated that he sees this combination of artificial colour and natural rock formations as a continuum 'between human and nature, artificial and natural, then and now.'
+Rondinone's use of Day-Glo rainbow colours extends into many other works.
+One of the artist's foundational sculptural motifs are his towers of brightly coloured rocks; a motif taken to its greatest heights in works like Seven Magic Mountains in Nevada (11 May 2016–2018).
+These towering stacks of rough-cut boulders are painted in artificial Day-Glo rainbow hues, as well as silver black, and white.
+In a press release for the Nevada installation, the artist stated that he sees this combination of artificial colour and natural rock formations as a continuum 'between human and nature, artificial and natural, then and now.'

-Not all of Rondinone's art involves bright colour though.
-Another motif consists of simple primitive figures, composed of roughly hewn stone blocks evocative of Stonehenge.
-Another still is of mask-like sculptures inspired by indigenous Alaskan Yup'ik masks: aluminium casts made from clay moulds, painted in a single dull colour.
-Another, yet again in aluminium, is the cast of ghostly olive trees, coated in white enamel.
+Not all of Rondinone's art involves bright colours.
+Another of the artists favoured motifs consists of simple primitive figures, composed of rough-hewn stone blocks evoking man-made formations like Stonehenge.
+He also makes mask-like sculptures inspired by indigenous Alaskan Yup'ik mask.
+These aluminium casts made from clay moulds, are painted in a single dull colour.